EvitanRelta/gitconfig/README.md

 ### `git conea`

-Adds all unstaged changes, then continues the rebase/cherry-pick/merge/etc. command while preventing the prompt for editing the commit message.
+Adds all unstaged changes, then continues the current rebase/merge/cherry-pick command while preventing the prompt for editing the commit message.

 ```bash
 # Alias for: